Canon 300D vs Sony A7S II

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (300D) and the Sony FE Lens Catalog (A7S II).
 Mirrorless cameras, such as the A7S II, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.

-Concerning battery life, the 300D gets 400 shots out of its BP-511 battery, while the A7S II can take 370 images on a single charge of its NP-FW50 power pack.
+Concerning battery life, the 300D gets 400 shots out of its Canon BP-511 battery, while the A7S II can take 370 images on a single charge of its Sony NP-FW50 power pack.
 The power pack in the A7S II can be charged via the USB port, which can be very convenient when travelling.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
-If you would like to visualize and compare a different camera combination, just use the right or left arrows in the table to switch to the respective camera.
-Alternatively, you can also navigate to the CAM-parator app and make your selection from the full list of cameras there.
+If you would like to visualize and compare a different camera combination, you can navigate to the CAM-parator app and make your selection from a broad list of cameras there.

 Camera Model |